 Make the Most of the Santa Parade

-Kids all across the city are gearing up to see the 108th annual Santa Claus Parade in Toronto.
-The 2012 Santa Claus Parade will be held on Sunday, November 18.
+Kids all across the city are gearing up to see the annual 109th Santa Claus Parade in Toronto.
+Here are a few tips to plan ahead and make the most of the parade!

 The Santa Claus Parade has been a Toronto tradition for more than a hundred years.
 It will feature over 25 different-themed floats, 100 celebrity clowns, 22 bands, 1,500 volunteers, and let's not forget Santa Claus himself!

 Hundreds of thousands of spectators are expected to attend the parade.
 Large crowds, extensive road closures, and erratic weather can dampen the entire experience, if you don’t plan ahead.

 Here are a few tips to make the most of the parade!

 Arrive a few hours before the event if you want a spot in the front row.
 It’s going to be busy.
 Scout out your parking ahead of time.
 Remember, there is no parking along the parade route but you can find parking nearby.
 Click here for the Green P parking info.

 The parade starts at 12:30 p.m.
 You can view the parade route at this link.

 Consider taking the GO Train and TTC.
 Here is the GO Transit schedule.